 Our client was established in 2004 as a bottler/packer of teas and sports drinks for major suppliers around the globe.
 This 24-hour operation employs over 150 people and operates three, eight hour shifts.
 The facility is a proud recipient of the OCIA designation, which means they run an all-organic production facility.

 The bottler has a unique set of variables.
 The plant has the ability to choose between the use of on-site well water and/or municipal water.
 There are times throughout the day when the water flow fluctuates.
 It is crucial that the UV system be able to automatically switch between the different types and flows of water, and continuously and automatically deliver the required dose of UV disinfection.
 In addition, space is at a premium for this facility and the footprint must be small.
-The area in which the process must be installed abuts a fence that does not have the ability to be relocated.
+The area in which the process must be installed has a fence that does not have the ability to be relocated.

 After consideration of a variety of disinfection processes, the ETS-UV SX-635-16 system was chosen.
 This inline, 3rd party validated system is equipped with 16" flanges, features (6) 3.5 kW medium pressure UV lamps that provide a dose of 120 mJ/cm2, and sealed, validated monitors.